betfair-datascientists/betfair-datascientists.github.io/src/api/apiappkey.md

 - Common errors when creating your app key are if the Application Name you’re using isn’t unique (no Betfair customers can have the same Application Name) or if you’re Application Name contains your account username

 If you receive an error message saying that your app key couldn’t be created, it’s most likely because you already have one.
-Use the `getDeveloperAppKeys` method in the left hand menu to check whether there’s already an app key associated with your account.
+Use the `getDeveloperAppKeys` method in the left hand menu to check whether there’s already an app key associated with your account (and click `Execute` at the bottom of the screen)

 ---
 ### Find your app key